 Land Of The Buckeye

 David Lindsey Boyd immigrated from County Antrim, Ireland, after the end of the Civil War in the United States, to Mt.
 Vernon, Iowa, and was granted U.S. citizenship in 1875.
-We know that his parents were "James and Jenny Boyd", and that he was the youngest of a large family, and that the residence was at Spring Mount townland, in the Grange of Dundermot parish, near Clough.
+We know that his parents were "James and Jenny Boyd", and that he was the youngest of a large family, and that the residence was at Spring Mount townland, in the Grange of Dundermot parish, near the village of Clough*.
+He brought with him his Masonic "demit", or certificate of membership, shown below.

 Additional facts that may help lead to his ancestry: